ffroehling/HLW8012-Driver/README.md

 ## Description
 This is a driver for the hlw8012 powermeter module.
 It uses the iio subsystem of the linux kernel.
-This can be used on any microcontroller.
+The driver can be used on any microcontroller.

 ## Usage
 Include the source file in your kernel environment and build the module for your system.
 In your device-tree-file you